Macintosh History

 A New Power Mac Design

-With the redesign, Power Macs again had a maximum RAM capacity of 2 GB.
-A 1 GHz dual MDD Power Mac has been the workhorse production machine at Low End Mac headquarters for some time.
+With the redesign, Power Macs once again had a maximum RAM capacity of 2 GB, just like the first two generations.

 Mac OS X 10.2 'Jaguar'

 Apple's new operating system took a big leap forward with version 10.2, which was unleashed on August 23.
 Apple streamlined the look, improved performance, and added Quartz Extreme, which worked with any Mac that had AGP video and at least 16 MB of video RAM.
-Quartz Extreme uses OpenGL commands and offloads processing from the Mac's CPU to the Radeon or nVidia GeForce graphics processor.
+Quartz Extreme uses OpenGL commands and offloads processing from the Mac's CPU to the Radeon or Nvidia GeForce graphics processor.

 New features included iChat, Apple's instant messaging client for .mac and AOL users, and Address Book, a system-wide repository for contact information.
 In all, Apple claimed over 150 improvements in Jaguar, and it was the first version of OS X to reach a wide audience.

 Jaguar marked the end of the "happy Mac" at startup, replaced by a gray Apple logo.
-LEM

-About LEM | Support | Usage | Privacy | Contacts
+About LEM Support Usage Privacy Contact

 Favorite Sites